gnehcuyz/To-Do-List/README.md

 # To-Do-List
-Creating a To Do List by using JavaScript and HTML
+Description: Creating a To Do List by using JavaScript and HTML

 Tutor: https://supersimple.dev